 Nicholas “Nicky” Park had been Dante’s boyfriend for nearly nine years.
 High school sweethearts all the way through.
-They had graduated together and got put out of their family homes together, and no lived together.
-Nicky was exactly six-foot jock type, which surprised most people when they met Nicky.
+They had graduated together and got put out of their family homes together, and now lived together.
+Nicky was exactly six-foot jock type, which surprised most people when they met Dante.
 They thought Dante was more into punks due to his style.
 Nicky was a blonde-haired, hazel-eyed wondered who had big dreams that were very expensive for Dante.
 Not that he minded.
 Having no real academic goals, Dante enjoyed working so that Nicky could complete med school and become a doctor.
 After all, the promise was that after everything was all said and done, Nicky would begin his residency and Dante would quit the job he hated the most.
 Dante didn’t hate either job but having the option not to work was appealing.
 He could focus on other things, like finding his own passions.
 Nicky was full of dreams and promises that Dante wanted to see come true and the last thing he wanted to do was jeopardize his job for a little extra cash.

 “Nicky?” he whispered, poking the man in the side.
 “Nicky?”

 “M’whaaat?
 Nicky groaned, face down in the pillow.